 The recommended general fund budget, totaling $618,468,202, reflects an increase of $15.8 million (2.6%) compared to the current year and invests in essential areas such as:

 - Covering the majority of the cost of increasing group health care premiums through an increase in the employer’s share.

 - Additional English as a Second Language instructional staffing (5 positions).

-- Converting instructional assistants from temporary to full-time positions.
+- Converting 20 Exceptional Education Instructional Assistants from temporary to full-time.